isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

-Flag all `waits` without conditions.
+Flag all `wait`s without conditions.

 ### <a name="Rconc-time"></a>CP.43: Minimize time spent in a critical section